ORG4N/computing-group-project/README.md

-Team A's github repo for the COMP2003 Computing Group Project.
+Team A's GitHub repo for the COMP2003 Computing Group Project.

 We've been working with EcoBadge to create a Minimum Viable Product (MVP) website for their business.